Billiam/hardcoverapp.koplugin/README.md

 This can improve battery life significantly on some devices, particularly with infrequent page updates.

 This feature is not used for all network requests.
-If wifi has not been manually disabled the folling will not work:
+If wifi has not been manually enabled the following will not work:

 * fetching or updating your reading status manually
-* adding a note or quote journal entry
 * manually updating your reading progress from the menu

 ### Compatibility mode